 Being both a pet and a plant enthusiast can be a difficult thing, especially when certain indoor or outdoor plants can be harmful to your feline or canine friends.
-Moreover, this can be more challenging when you think about going out camping with your four-legged companions.
-Here are 10 toxic plants for pets you should know about if you have pets.
+This can be even more challenging if you want to go camping with your four-legged companions.
+Here are ten toxic plants for pets you should know about if you have pets.

-Here are the most common indoor and outdoor plants to avoid in order to keep your pets safe and healthy.
+Here are the most common indoor and outdoor plants to avoid to keep your pets safe and healthy.

 Common Toxic Indoor Plants